ShippingEasy/logjammer-js/README.md

 of collecting the data if your `LOG_LEVEL` is set to `INFO`.

 ## Error Structured Data
-The `warn`, `error` and `fatal` log methods can also accept a third nodejs `Error` object.
+The log methods can also accept a third nodejs `Error` object.
 When given to the log method, this results in an `error` field being populated within the log event.
 To see this at work:

 ```js
 try {